saferpay/sndbx/texts/trx_interface.md

 + **Strong Consumer Authentication (SCA):** If a certain transaction needs SCA (please refer to the <a href="psd2.html">PSD2 chapter</a>), you can force SCA, by setting **Authentication.ThreeDsChallenge** to **"FORCE"**.

 + **Saferpay Fields:** When using the <a href ="HostedFields.html">Saferpay Fields</a>, you will be provided with a Saferpay Fields token.
-This token then has to be submitted through transaction/initialize, within the <strong>PaymentMeans.SaferpayFields</strong> in order to trigger a transaction.
+This token then has to be submitted through transaction/initialize, within the <strong>PaymentMeans.SaferpayFields</strong> container in order to trigger a transaction.
 If used, the RedirectUrl directly links to the next step e.g. 3D Secure, thus skipping the Hosted Card Entry Form.
 Think of it as a different method to capture the card data for initialization.
 ```json
   "PaymentMeans": {
     "SaferpayFields": {